prateek3255/blog/src/blog/future-of-rendering-in-react.md

 ---
 title: The future of rendering in React
-date: 2022-10-05
+date: 2022-10-06
-updatedAt: 2022-10-05
+updatedAt: 2022-10-06
 permalink: /blog/future-of-rendering-in-react/
 templateEngineOverride: njk,md
-description: Learn how ESLint works, what are the role of plugins and extends keys in your ESLint config and how they make ESLint an extremely configurable and versatile JavaScript Linter.
+description: Understand what are the problems with current rendering patterns in React, and the new rendering patterns, introduced with React 18 aim to solve them.
 thumbnail: future-of-rendering-in-react.png
 author: Prateek Surana
 tags: